 Do Money Saving Expert offer funeral plans?

-Money Saving Expert offers advice on funeral plans and tips for choosing the best buy however they don’t currently offer funeral plans themselves.
+Money Saving Expert offers advice on funeral plans and tips for choosing the best buy but they don’t offer funeral plans themselves.

 Does Martin Lewis think it’s smart to prepay your funeral?